-Case study: How to maximize performance and productivity of existing pharmaceutical sterilization lines?
+Case study: How to maximise performance and productivity of existing pharmaceutical sterilisation lines?

-New trends in automation and process control for sterilization systems by integrating robotized loading and unloading technology.
+New trends in automation and process control for sterilisation systems by integrating robotised loading and unloading technology.

 Increasingly the pharmaceutical industry is challenged to increase the OEE (Overall Equipment Effectiveness) of their manufacturing process.
-The sterilization lines for parenteral products are no exceptions.
+The sterilisation lines for parenteral products are no exceptions.

-This article provides the main aspects to respond to the new trends while describing the retrofitting in an IV Bags sterilization line, in order to maximizes its OEE and make it ready for the technological opportunities of industry 4.0.
+This article provides the main aspects to respond to the new trends while describing the retrofitting in an IV Bags sterilisation line, in order to maximises its OEE and make it ready for the technological opportunities of industry 4.0.

 Related content from this organisation